robryanx/php-oara/README.md

 License
 -------

-The terms and conditions of the license are explained in the file FubraLimited-ContributorLicenseAgreement.docx
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (LICENSE.TXT).

+If you are interested in being a contributor to this project we encourage to read, fill and send this file (FubraLimited-ContributorLicenseAgreement.docx) to support@fubra.com.

 Networks Supported
 -------